ZUBERKHAN034/node-fiverr-be/readme.md

   - Create controller class for each module.
 Store the file in the **src/controllers** folder
   - Service class instance must be created.
 Never create repository class directly into the controller.
   - Controller classes will contain the code of validating the Request.
 After validating the request, it will send the request instance to the service class.
-  - File name should be same as table/module name
+  - File name should be same as model or table or module name.
   - Class name must have **Controller** word in it.
 Example **UserController** or **UserPermissionController**

 - Route Classes

-  - Create Route class for each module or table.
+  - Create Route class for each module or model or table.
 Store the file in the **src/routes** folder.
-  - All the table/module related routes must be defined in the Route class.
+  - All the table or model or module related routes must be defined in the Route class.
   - Create controller instance
-  - File name should be same as table/module name.
+  - File name should be same as model or table or module name.
   - Class name must have **Route** word in it.
 Example **UserRoute** or **UserPermissionRoute**

 - Database environments